Aussie battle for Hannah Green, Minjee Lee at HSBC Women’s World Championship

 “I think I deserve that time (off) to just do what I enjoy – catch up with my friends and have a drink here and there.”

-Green’s 68 was the joint-low round of the day alongside Yin, Chinese Taipei’s Hsu Wei-ling and Japan’s Yuri Yoshida.
+Green’s 68 was the joint-lowest round of the day alongside Yin, Chinese Taipei’s Hsu Wei-ling and Yuri Yoshida of Japan.

 “I’ve been hitting the ball into the greens, so if I can continue to do that, that’s good.